tuvalutorture/SIMAS/README.md

 * all code after @ in the current line is ignored, until a semicolon is seen. this is a comment feature

 #### - add
-* add the value of OPERAND 2 and 3 (as of now can only handle `num`) the value will be assigned to OPERAND 2, if it is a variable name
+* add the value of OPERAND 2 and 3 (must be `num`) the value will be assigned to OPERAND 2, if it is a variable name
 * OPERAND 1: the data type of both OPERAND 2 and 3
 * OPERAND 2: the first addend, optionally being a variable name
 * OPERAND 3: the second addend, optionally being a variable name

 #### - and
 * performs logical operation AND on OPERAND 2 and 3; the value will be assigned to OPERAND 2, if it is a variable name
-* OPERAND 1: the data type of both OPERAND 2 and 3 (as of now can only handle `bool`)
+* OPERAND 1: the data type of both OPERAND 2 and 3 (must be `bool`)
 * OPERAND 2: the first boolean variable, optionally being a variable name
 * OPERAND 3: the second boolean variable, optionally being a variable name